Measure contraction property, curvature exponent and geodesic dimension of sub-Finsler $\ell^p$-Heisenberg groups: The lp - and linfty -Heisenberg groups

-The geodesics of case (i) from \cref{prop:geodesicsl1H} are projected onto plane curves of ``staircase type''.
+Plane curves of ``staircase type'' are examples of projection of geodesics of case (i) in \cref{prop:geodesicsl1H}.
 On the other hand, the geodesics of case (ii) and (iii) are projected onto arcs of squares, with the sides parallel to the $x$-axis and $y$-axis.
 We shall denote by $H_1$, $H_2$ and $H_3$ the regions of $\mathds{H}$ associated with cases (i), (ii), and (iii), respectively.

 The $\ell^1$-Heisenberg group does not have negligible cut locus in the sense of \cref{def:negligiblecutlocus}.
 Indeed, we can write down explicitly the set $\mathcal{C}(e)$ of points joined from the identity by multiple minimising geodesics, and observe that it clearly has a non-zero measure: